PACE is growing!

-PACE welcomes you to join our innovative and exciting organization!
-PACE is a non-profit agency providing high-quality programs for individuals with autism and associated developmental disabilities.
-We’re looking for two Behavior Specialists, one of which will work in our K-12 school program and one in our children's early intervention program.
+PACE is a non-profit organization providing high-quality programs for individuals with autism and associated developmental disabilities.
+We are looking for two BCBA certified Clinical Supervisors, for our children's early intervention program.

 Essential Job Functions:

 • Review and develop functional and motivational behavior assessments, behavioral plans and interventions.
 Must be able to review and develop a system to collect behavioral data.
-Responsible for interpreting the behavioral data and modifying plans and training as necessary.
+Responsible for interpreting the behavioral data, modifying plans and training as necessary.

-• A minimum of two years developing behavior plans for developmentally disabled clients is essential.
+• Experience developing and administering behavior plans and skills development curricula for developmentally disabled children is essential